Royal Holloway, University of London welcomes applications from students from Kenya to join our growing international

-Popular course choices among Kenyan students include Economics, Information Security and Management.
+The most popular subjects with students from Kenya include Economics, Information Security and Management.

 Applicants to Royal Holloway come from a diverse range of backgrounds and we accept a broad range of qualifications to our courses.
 Each applicant is considered carefully on their individual merits, but please see below for the standard minimum entry requirements for students from Kenya.

 Kenya Certificate of Secondary Education (KCSE)

-If you have completed the Kenya Certificate of Secondary Education you will need to take our one year International Foundation Year, or the equivalent from another institution, before beginning your undergraduate studies.
+If you have completed the Kenya Certificate of Secondary Education you will need to take our one year International Foundation Year or International Year One programme, or the equivalent from another institution, before beginning your undergraduate studies.

 A Levels & International Baccalaureate (IB)